tomlm/Linq.AI/README.md

 # Linq.AI
 This library adds Linq extension methods which use AI models to transform and manipulate data.

-> This library was heaviy inspired by stevenic's [agentm-js](https://github.com/stevenic/agentm-js) library, Kudos!

 ## Installation
 ```
 dotnet add package Linq.AI